Theresa May's Great Repeal Bill is the biggest political power grab of modern times

 This would ensure that “our laws will be made not in Brussels but in Westminster.
 The judges interpreting those laws will sit not in Luxembourg but in courts in this country.
 The authority of EU law in Britain will end.”

-Of course, it is not quite as easy as that.
+Of course, it’s not quite as easy as that.
 Were the prime minister to simply scrap all EU laws, Britain would grind to a halt.
-So, in the interim period, the PM plans to take a “snapshot” of all existing EU laws and transfer them over to UK law where they can later be amended or scrapped at will.
+So, in the interim period, the PM plans to take a “snap shot” of all existing EU laws and transfer them over to UK law where they can later be amended or scrapped at will.

 It sounds brilliantly simple but in reality, it’s a nightmare.
-Here is why:
+Here’s why:

 There’s too much of it.